-Spine Institute of North America Are Experts in Treating Spinal Injuries
+Metropolitan Pain & Spine Institute Are Experts in Treating Spinal Injuries

-Spine Institute of North America incorporates a multidisciplinary approach of finding the source of your pain, then determining the best treatment plan for your situation.
+Metropolitan Pain & Spine Institute incorporates a multidisciplinary approach of finding the source of your pain, then determining the best treatment plan for your situation.
 We may use testing to determine the cause of your pain and provide physical therapy and medicines to help manage it.
 We also employ the least invasive surgical procedures.